ccodwg/CovidTimelineCanada/geo/README.md

 ## Population data

-Population data for both provinces/territories and health regions are available for various time periods in columns beginning with `pop_`.
+Population data for both health regions and provinces/territories are available for various time periods in columns beginning with `pop_`.
 The canonical population (i.e., the most recent population available for a particular geography) is found in the column `pop`.

-### Provinces/territories

-Quarterly population estimates for provinces/territories were obtained from Statistics Canada [Table 17-10-0009-01 Population estimates, quarterly](https://doi.org/10.25318/1710000901-eng).
+Health region population data are available as annual mid-year estimates, whereas province/territory population data are available as quarterly estimates.

+Provincial population estimates for Saskatchewan will differ from the sum of the Saskatchewan health region estimates due to different data sources (see details below).

 ### Health regions

 Mid-year annual population estimates for health regions (excluding Saskatchewan) were obtained from Statistics Canada [Table 17-10-0134-01 Estimates of population (2016 Census and administrative data), by age group and sex for July 1st, Canada, provinces, territories, health regions (2018 boundaries) and peer groups](https://doi.org/10.25318/1710013401-eng).
 Population estimates for British Columbia's 5 Regional Health Authorities were created by aggregating the values for the constituent 16 Health Service Delivery Areas.

-For Saskatchewan's new 13 zones, population estimates were obtained from the [saskatchewan.ca dashboard](https://dashboard.saskatchewan.ca/health-wellness).
+For Saskatchewan's 13 zones, population estimates were obtained from the [saskatchewan.ca dashboard](https://dashboard.saskatchewan.ca/health-wellness).
 The exact time period represented by these estimates is unknown, although they appear to differ slightly from Statistics Canada's province-wide population estimate for Saskatchewan.
-For these reason, they appear only in the `pop` column.
+For these reason, they appear only in the `pop` column and population data from multiple time points is not available.

+### Provinces/territories

+Quarterly population estimates for provinces/territories were obtained from Statistics Canada [Table 17-10-0009-01 Population estimates, quarterly](https://doi.org/10.25318/1710000901-eng).

+### Canada

+Quarterly population estimates for Canada were obtained from Statistics Canada [Table 17-10-0009-01 Population estimates, quarterly](https://doi.org/10.25318/1710000901-eng).